Henry Beaufoy

 Henry Beaufoy (November 1750 – 17 May 1795) was a British Member of Parliament.

 Life

-Beaufoy was the son of a Quaker wine merchant; after marrying, he conformed to the Church of England.
+Beaufoy was the son of Quaker vinegar merchant Mark Beaufoy; after marrying, he conformed to the Church of England.
 He was educated at Hoxton Academy and Warrington Academy, going on to Edinburgh University in the early 1770s.
 He was a founder of Hackney College.
 He was elected a Fellow of the Royal Society in February 1782.